michaeljumah/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is my README file for the python 0x00
+This is my README file for 0x00-python-hello_world